 The Ten-Series is a systematic approach to aligning your overall structure through Rolfing® Structural Integration.

-That being said, typically RSI is received in a Ten Series.
-RSI is different from most forms of bodywork because it works to improve the organization of the entire structure (often as evidence in visually improved posture), rather than focusing on a place that hurts or feels stiff.
+That being said, typically Rolfing SI is received in a Ten Series.
+Rolfing SI is different from most forms of bodywork because it works to improve the organization of the entire structure in a relationship to the body’s interaction with gravity (often with evidence in visually improved posture), rather than focusing on a place that hurts or feels stiff or on relaxation.

 While massage is relaxing, you may find the same area bothering you shortly after you leave the office.
 This is often because the area that hurts is usually a secondary or compensatory issue.

-You may have shoulder or neck pain because you’re not getting the proper stability in your pelvis, or support from your feet, and / or because your shoulders are rounding forward (or all of these).
+You may have shoulder or neck pain because you are not getting the proper stability in your pelvis, or support from your feet, and / or because your shoulders are rounding forward or poor mobility of ribcage (or all of these).

 Until proper balance returns through the entire structure, the neck is going to stay strained trying to keep your head upright.
-RSI focuses on the problem instead of directly on the symptom.
+Rolfing SI focuses on the problem by considering the organization of structure within gravity, instead of directly on the symptom.

-The RSI Ten-Series is similar to an overall renewal for your body.
-The Ten-Series is a systematic approach to aligning your overall structure with each session building on the last and preparing the body for the next.
+The Rolfing SI Ten Series (sometimes 12-15 sessions) is similar to an overall renewal for your body.
+The Ten Series is a systematic approach to aligning your overall structure with each session building on the last and preparing the body for the next.

 The sessions one through three focus on the more superficial layers of connective tissue and fascia.
 Sessions four through seven work on the deeper layers of the body that are more closely related to the spine.

-The remaining sessions integrate and organize the bodies alignment as a whole with transition of movement through arms, legs and spine.
+The remaining sessions integrate and organize the body’s alignment as a whole with transition of movement through arms, legs, and spine.
 This continues to help improve balance, enhanced range of motion, facilitates corrective movement patterns and resulting in a higher level of energy.

-The Ten-Series provides Rolfer’s® with a map, yet remains individually tailored to one’s needs.
+The Ten Series provides Rolfer’s® with a map, yet still remains individually tailored to one’s needs.
 Each session has a format with structural goals similar between clients but is as unique as the person receiving it.
 This is because each session is based on individual needs, structure, movement patterns and learned behaviors.

 Sessions 1 - 3: The Superficial Layers

-This session focuses on respiration and beginning to free the shoulder and pelvic girdles from the ribcage.
-This is accomplished by working superficial tissue around the shoulders, arms, ribcage and hips.
+This session focuses on opening up the ribcage, breathing, respiration and beginning to free the shoulder and pelvic girdles from the ribcage.
+This is accomplished by working superficial tissue around the shoulders, arms, ribcage, and hips.

-Neck and back work is included to complete almost every session providing balance and integration of the work.
+Neck and back work are included to complete almost every session providing balance and integration of the work.
 Most people report feeling relaxed after this session.

 This session is excellent for addressing neck pain, shoulder pain, back pain, feeling less restricted in the ribcage and hips.

-Next we address your foundation, from the feet and lower legs, working on alignment for better support of body in gravity.
-Often clients feel taller and improved sense of balanced support from their feet.
+Session two addresses your foundation, from the feet and lower legs, working on alignment for better support of the body in gravity.
+Often clients feel taller and with improved sense of balanced support from their feet.
 Clients often report better contact between their feet and the ground too.

-Work is done to manipulate the sides of your torso, neck, and hips allowing these major segments to better support each other and improving the relationship between your upper and lower body.
+Work is done to balance the sides of your torso, neck, and hips allowing these major segments to better support each other and improve the relationship between your upper and lower body.

 You could imagine this as giving the body depth by opening the "seams" along your sides.
 Clients may find this session helpful for back, shoulder and neck pain, hip pain and tightness in the IT Band running down the outer part of the thigh.